11 Tips to Save Money When Flying Budget European Airlines

 Search for Flights in Incognito/Private Browsing Mode

 Depending on who you ask and/or your personal experience, you’ll either swear by this next tip or claim it’s bogus.
 The premise is that airlines track your search history through cookies they leave in your browsing history.
 In turn, airlines will manipulate their prices so that the more you search and see prices increasing, you’re sense of urgency to purchase will increase and you’ll buy a ticket at a higher price, just in fear that it’ll increase more.

 Don’t let this stop you from searching for the best deal though.
 Instead, use incognito or a private browsing window to cover your tracks and keep sites from following your searches.
-We’ve even gone as far as turning on our Private Internet Access VPN and changing regions and have had success in finding lower prices.
+We’ve even gone as far as turning on our reliable VPN service and changing regions and have had success in finding lower prices.

 Be Flexible – Dates

 Having flexible travel dates can save you big bucks when flying.
 We often search two to three days before and after our targeted date for travel and often will find a flight that’s 25%, to even 50% cheaper on another day.